Large language model: Non-natural languages

 LLMs can handle programming languages similarly to how they handle natural languages.
 No special change in token handling is needed as code, like human language, is represented as plain text.
-LLMs can generate code based on problems or instructions written in natural language.
+LLMs can generate code from problem statements or instructions written in natural language, a process sometimes called vibe coding.
 They can also describe code in natural language or translate it into other programming languages.
 They were originally used as a code completion tool, but advances have moved them towards automatic programming.
 Services such as GitHub Copilot offer LLMs specifically trained, fine-tuned, or prompted for programming.

-In computational biology, transformer-base architectures, such as DNA LLMs, have also proven useful in analyzing biological sequences: protein, DNA, and RNA.
+In computational biology, transformer-based architectures, such as DNA LLMs, have also proven useful in analyzing biological sequences: protein, DNA, and RNA.
 With proteins they appear able to capture a degree of "grammar" from the amino-acid sequence, by mapping that sequence into an embedding.
 On tasks such as structure prediction and mutational outcome prediction, a small model using an embedding as input can approach or exceed much larger models using multiple sequence alignments (MSA) as input.
 ESMFold, Meta Platforms' embedding-based method for protein structure prediction, runs an order of magnitude faster than AlphaFold2 thanks to the removal of an MSA requirement and a lower parameter count due to the use of embeddings.
 Meta hosts ESM Atlas, a database of 772 million structures of metagenomic proteins predicted using ESMFold.
 An LLM can also design proteins unlike any seen in nature.
 Nucleic acid models have proven useful in detecting regulatory sequences, sequence classification, RNA-RNA interaction prediction, and RNA structure prediction.